anbox-cloud/discourse-docs/howto/container/access.md

 In the above example, the ADB service is exposed directly over the internet.
 This is a major security risk as the ADB connection is not secure.
 To overcome this security issue, you can use the machine where AMS is running as relay server to set up a secure and encrypted SSH tunnel by forwarding the exposed ADB TCP port from the LXD machine to your localhost through the AMS machine.

-To set up a secure connection, launch the container so that it doesn't expose the ADB service to the internet:
+To set up a secure connection, launch the instance so that it doesn't expose the ADB service to the internet:

     amc launch -s adb --enable-graphics -r default

+[note type="information" status="Note"]Use the `--vm` flag to launch a virtual machine.[/note]

-As the ADB service is enabled for the launched container but without the leading `+`, the endpoint `10.226.4.168:10000/tcp` shown via `amc ls` is not exposed to the public network:
+As the ADB service is enabled for the launched instance but without the leading `+`, the endpoint `10.226.4.168:10000/tcp` shown via `amc ls` is not exposed to the public network:

 ```bash
 +----------------------+---------------+---------+---------+------+---------------+-------------------------------------------------------+